apathyyn/apathyyn/README.md

 # Apathyyn

-C++ Developer focused on game technology, reverse engineering, and low-level software.
+C++ Developer focused on game hacking, reverse engineering, and low-level software.

 ## About